coneda/kor/README.md

 to have several ruby versions available easily.
 Also, we will use phusion-passenger to host ConedaKOR with apache:

+This installation will work with Version v4.0 an later.

 #### Prepare the OS

 Make sure the OS has all updates installed.
 Also install the following packages,